sopa0/hyprsome/README.md

 You can only have 9 workspaces per monitor as of now.

 I haven't worked on supporting monitor hot-plug at all.
 It may work but it's unlikely.

+# Alternatives

+https://github.com/Duckonaut/split-monitor-workspaces leverages the plugin system, is more feature rich and seems better maintained